emauriciorg/CAN_BUS/README.md

 # CAN_BUS
-This  repository is done in  response to the kiwibot interview
+This  repository is done in  response to the kiwibot interview , gonna be streaming at https://www.youtube.com/c/MauricioRiosvisionesderobot/

 # Goal